-The now Swiss-owned and former American-based Hamilton brand, the one that is responsible for the world’s first electric wrist watch and the world’s first electronic watch Hamilton Pulsar, is going to soon start selling its new Hamilton Khaki X-Mach automatic watch: the world’s first timepiece featuring a real Machmeter gauge!
+The now Swiss-owned and former American-based brand Hamilton is the one that is responsible for the world’s first electric wristwatch, as well as for the world’s first electronic watch Hamilton Pulsar.
+Now it is going to start selling its new Khaki X-Mach Automatic (ref.
+H766860): the world’s first mechanical timepiece featuring a real Machmeter gauge!

 Right, pilots among us will soon be able to put a real Machmeter on their wrists.

 For the non-pilots among us, I must explain that a Machmeter is a special flight instrument that measures the ratio of the true airspeed to the speed of sound and when that ratio reaches “1.0” it means that you travel at the speed of sound, as simple as that.

 Simple in theory, right.